 Screaming Frog (Free / Paid)

 Screaming Frog is THE SEO audit tool for analysing your website and finding technical SEO issues.
 You can use Screaming Frog to run site audits, to find all sorts of technical SEO issues such as issues with metadata, content, broken links, non-200 status code pages, indexation checks, duplicate content issues, page size, messed up redirects and more.
-Greenflare is a Screaming Frog alternative SEO Web Crawler that is completely free.
-Screaming Frog also provides a separate LOG Analyser tool that provides invaluable SEO insights on Googlebot crawled URLs.
+Screaming Frog also provides a separate LOG Analyser tool that provides invaluable SEO insights on Googlebot-crawled URLs.

 Deepcrawl / Botify / Oncrawl / Sitebulb Enterprise Crawlers (Paid)